Hubear-MUC/Memory-usage/README.md

 # Memory-usage

-Memory Usage 1.2
+Memory Usage 1.3

-This program uses memory by containing an int- variable.
+This program just has to be invoked.

-The program just has to be invoked.
+Memory is allocated by a definition of an integer- variable.

-The program does not perform any actions because there was no code space left to fill the function main().
+The program does not perform any action.
+So the variable is not used yet.

-Improvement:
+The code was restructured to make it more clearly readable by setting the closing curly bracket into the next line.

-The function block of main() was placed in a seperate line to make the code readable more clearly.
+So the definition of main() now has its usual form.

-Code Space : 16 bytes
+Code Space : 17 bytes